 You will be introduced to case-based problem-solving and case management.
 You will observe speech and language therapists at work, and complete a child study, working with a child and their family to observe and analyse typical development.

-You will undertake clinical placements with different client groups in a range of speech and language therapy services, including: hospitals; nurseries; schools; rehabilitation settings; and charities.
+You'll undertake clinical placements with different client groups in a range of speech and language therapy services, including: hospitals; nurseries; schools; rehabilitation settings; and charities.

 There is also an increasing consideration of the professional context in which speech and language therapists work.